thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         PS...
 Karen should probably see a doctor, this is not normal :-)
       title: Smooth and Stable Catamarans = No sea-sickness guaranteed
     - dropdownContent: >-
-        We work with some excellent caterers and can offer a range of Christmas brunch, lunch or dinner options from budget through to premium.
-If you would prefer to BYO that is completely fine too!

-        We offer a full bar service including competitively priced drinks packages.
-Alternatively you can choose to BYO drinks.

-        (BYO, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)
-      title: Fully Catered and licensed or BYO
-    - dropdownContent: >-
         **Where do your boats depart from?**